West Kirby railway station

-West Kirby railway station serves the town of West Kirby in Merseyside, England.
-The station is the terminus of the West Kirby branch line, which is one of the two branches of the Wirral Line, part of the Merseyrail network,.
-There is a central island platform between two terminus tracks, and two parallel sidings for out-of-use electric trains.

-A second station, terminal to a rail link to Hooton, lay to the east of the Wirral Line station, but closed in 1962.
+West Kirby railway station serves the town of West Kirby, in Merseyside, England.
+It is the terminus of the West Kirby branch line, one of the two branches of the Wirral Line on the Merseyrail network.
+There is a central island platform between two terminus tracks and two parallel sidings for out-of-use electric multiple units.
+A second station, which was the terminus of a branch line from Hooton, lay to the east of the Wirral Line station; it was closed in 1962 and the former trackbed now forms part of the Wirral Way.